Our small bathroom tile ideas come in handy if you don't have much room to work with but want to create impact.

 13. Use the lines

-When considering ideas for small bathrooms, using grout lines to add pattern without overpowering can prove very effective in small spaces.
+When considering darker gray bathroom tile ideas, be aware that using grout lines to add pattern without overpowering can prove very effective in small spaces.
 Here, Waterworks has switched tile direction to shake up a classic brickwork installation, without going overboard.

 The results are interesting but still beautifully timeless.
 The decorative impact of the grout itself shouldn’t be overlooked.
 Go for a dramatic black or slice of color to really make tiles stand out.